reklatsmasters/trace-inline/readme.md

 ```
 ### Reporters

-Just pass your script as an argument and `trace-inline` will show you pretty human-readable output.
+Just pass your script as an argument and `trace-inline` will show you pretty human-readable output `trace-inline index.js`.

 ![tree](fixtures/tree-windows.png)